CS231n • Convolutional Neural Networks

 -

-- This local connectivity ensures that the network focuses on nearby patterns, such as edges, corners, or textures, which can later be combined into higher-level concepts.
+- This local connectivity ensures the network focuses on nearby patterns—edges, corners, or textures—which are later combined into higher-level concepts.

 Activation Maps and Depth